AyoubBenBrahim/42-BADASS_aka_BGP_Networking/Networking_overview.md

 broadcast storm

-A packet that induces such a storm is occasionally nicknamed a Chernobyl packet.
+A packet that induces such a storm is occasionally nicknamed a **Chernobyl packet**.

 a broadcast storm can be instigated for the purpose of a denial of service (DOS)